Priyanka Chopra And Deepika Padukone Bring A Taste Of Bollywood To The Oscars

 A post shared by Deepika Padukone (@deepikapadukone) on

 Ms. Padukone recognizes that she will often be compared to other Bollywood actresses and, as she tells India Today, she often expects such references from American audiences, at least until she develops a wider following.
-She adds that it makes sense to hear herself compared to Sonam Kapoor, Anushka Sharma, and Sonakshi Sinha, largely because they all started out together within the same time frame, but Deepika feels baffled, when she hears people comparing her to Priyanka Chopra.
+She adds that it makes sense to hear herself compared to Sonam Kapoor, Anushka Sharma, and Sonakshi Sinha, largely because they all started out together within the same time frame, but Deepika feels baffled when she hears people comparing her to Priyanka Chopra.

 “At a personal level, I know Priyanka very well for any sort of comparisons.
 It feels weird on being compared to her, because our worlds are totally distinct,” explained Ms. Padukone.

 “What she wants to achieve and what she is working towards is different from what I am doing.
 Her demands and requirements are completely different from mine.
 These comparisons are so bizarre.”

 Deepika recently attended the Women in Film celebration of this year’s female Oscar nominees, sharing pictures of herself at the event with her Instagram followers.
 For the event, Ms. Padukone wore a black Roland Mouret gown and Roger Vivier black heels.
-Deepika’s hair was done by Christian Wood and her make up was done by Hung Vanngo.
+Deepika’s hair was done by Christian Wood and her makeup was done by Hung Vanngo.

 “Thank You #WIF for a fun evening & Cathy Schulman for being such a wonder host!”
 Deepika captioned an image in which she’s standing beside an announcement for the event.